Trainers

 Positive Reinforcement

 The dog’s behavior makes something good happen.
 “Positive,” in behavioral terms, means something is added.
 “Reinforcement” means the behavior increases.
 When your dog sits, you feed him a treat.
 His behavior (sitting) made something good happen, something was added (the treat).
 As a result, your dog is more likely to offer to sit again, so the behavior increases.
 Positive trainers use positive reinforcement a lot.
 Example: The dog sits, he gets a treat; dog is more likely to sit again, perhaps faster.
+When adding punishment, think about when you were punished as a kid.
+You may not have really stopped the behavior but just looked for ways of not getting caught where as if you were rewarded for small things, you would do more of those things to increase your chances of a payout.

 Positive Punishment